Reuben-Brewer/PhidgetsWirelessVINThubWithThumbstick_ReubenPython2and3Class/README.md

 which will register in software and can be tied to a function in your software.
 This Phidget connects to your computer through a VINT Hub."

+Wireless VINT Hub

-Wireless VINT Hub, ID: HUB5000_0
+ID: HUB5000_0

 https://www.phidgets.com/?tier=3&catid=2&pcid=1&prodid=1143

+Coupled with

+Thumbstick Phidget

-Coupled with Thumbstick Phidget, ID: HIN1100_0
+ID: HIN1100_0

 https://www.phidgets.com/?&prodid=962